magento/devdocs/src/guides/v2.4/comp-mgr/prereq/prereq-elasticsearch.md

 {:.bs-callout-info}
 Elasticsearch requires JDK 1.8 or higher.
 See [Install the Java Software Development Kit (JDK)]({{page.baseurl}}/install-gde/prereq/elasticsearch.html#prereq-java) to check which version of JDK is installed.

-[Configure Magento to use a search engine]({{ page.baseurl }}/config-guide/elasticsearch/configure-magento.html) describes the tasks you must perform after updating Elasticsearch 2 to a supported version.
+[Search engine configuration]({{ page.baseurl }}/config-guide/elasticsearch/configure-magento.html) describes the tasks you must perform after updating Elasticsearch 2 to a supported version.

 ## Third-party extensions